adarshme/NSE-Stocks-App/README.md

    5) status:-
      Use `status` to see your list of stocks

- Wherever *STOCKSYMBOLS* have been used, it means you can use a single stock symbol or multiple stock symbols seperated by spaces
+ Wherever *STOCKSYMBOLS* have been used, it means you can use a single stock symbol or multiple stock symbols seperated by spaces.
+ If you would prefer another printing format, check out [Stocks.py](https://github.com/InfernoCoder11/NSE-Stocks-App/blob/config-file/Stocks.py)

  To call a command, type:-
    `python cli.py COMMAND`